I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cls_container_information.md

 } CLS_CONTAINER_INFORMATION, *PCLS_CONTAINER_INFORMATION, **PPCLS_CONTAINER_INFORMATION, CLFS_CONTAINER_INFORMATION, *PCLFS_CONTAINER_INFORMATION, **PPCLFS_CONTAINER_INFORMATION;
 ````

-## -struct-fields
+## Members

-### -field FileAttributes
+            `ContainerSize`

+            The size, in bytes, of the container.

+            `CreationTime`

+            The time that the container was created.

+            `FileAttributes`

             A set of flags that specifies attributes of the container.
 See the <i>fFlagsAndAttributes</i> parameter of the <a href="..\wdm\nf-wdm-clfscreatelogfile.md">ClfsCreateLogFile</a> function.

-### -field CreationTime

-The time that the container was created.

-### -field LastAccessTime
+            `FileName`

+            An array of wide characters that holds the file name of the container.

+            `FileNameActualLength`

+            The size, in characters, of the actual file name of the container.

+            `FileNameLength`

+            The size of the file name in the <b>FileName</b> buffer.

+            `LastAccessTime`

             The time that the container was last accessed.

-### -field LastWriteTime
+            `LastWriteTime`

             The time of the last write to the container.

-### -field ContainerSize

-The size, in bytes, of the container.

-### -field FileNameActualLength

-The size, in characters, of the actual file name of the container.

-### -field FileNameLength

-The size of the file name in the <b>FileName</b> buffer.

-### -field FileName
+            `LogicalContainerId`

+            A 32-bit identifier that changes every time the container is recycled.

+            `PhysicalContainerId`

-An array of wide characters that holds the file name of the container.
+            A 32-bit identifier that remains the same over the life of the log.

-### -field State
+            `State`

             An integer that specifies the state of the container.
 This member must be one of the following values.

 <table>
 <tr>